Verify SPF records, ensure email protection and pinpoint setup accuracy for optimal delivery.

 Multiple SPF Records in the DNS

 It's crucial to remember that each SPF version permits only one SPF record.
 Having multiple SPF records (identified by 'v=spf1') is a surefire way to nullify your SPF configuration.
-Therefore, the best practice is to consistently update your existing SPF record rather than adding a new one alongside it.
+Therefore, the best practice is to consistently update your existing SPF record rather than adding a

 Maximum Lookups